zhenchai00/caizhen-portfolio/README.md

 # Cai Zhen Portfolio
-- This is a portfolio for Cai Zhen, a student in Degree of Computer Science in Asia Pacific University Malaysia.
+- This is a portfolio for Cai Zhen, a full stack developer.